 Citronella oil is a great natural insect repellent.
-It is extracted from the Cymbopogon Nardus plant and has been an indispensable part of natural medicine in China, Indonesia, and Sri Lanka for centuries.
+It’s extracted from the Cymbopogon nardus plant and has been an indispensable part of natural medicine in China, Indonesia, and Sri Lanka for centuries.

-It is also one of the most used oils in aromatherapy.
-The key to its use is undoubtedly in knowing how to measure quantities according to how you want to use the oil.
+It’s also one of the most used oils in aromatherapy.
+The key to its use is undoubtedly knowing how to measure quantities according to how you want to use the oil.

-We recommend using this oil to you in order to prevent annoying flea and tick infestations in your pet’s fur.
-It can also be used as an effective remedy to ward off mosquitoes or lice when combined with other ingredients.
+We recommend using this oil in order to reduce your risk of annoying flea and tick infestations in your pet’s fur.
+It can also be used as an effective remedy to help ward off mosquitoes or lice when combined with other ingredients.

-Citronella oil was first used in 1948 in the United States to repel a small and dangerous enemy: the Aedes aegypti, a type of mosquito capable of spreading dengue fever.
+Citronella oil was first used in the United States in 1948 to repel a small and dangerous enemy: the Aedes aegypti, a type of mosquito capable of spreading dengue fever.

-Since then, the United States Environmental Protection Agency has published several papers demonstrating how this oil can act as a very effective non-toxic pesticide.
+Since then, the United States Environmental Protection Agency has published several studies that demonstrate how this oil can act as a very effective non-toxic pesticide.

-- Its anti-fungal properties make it very useful for repelling lice, flies, mosquitoes and fleas from our body and from the environments in which we find these pests.
+- Its anti-fungal properties make it very useful for helping repel lice, flies, mosquitoes, and fleas from our body and from the environments in which we find these pests.